 - If you want to precisely measure the area of your flat, use our square footage calculator.

-- An interesting real estate calculator is also our cap rate calculator which determines the rate of return on your real estate property purchase.
+- Another interesting real estate calculator is our cap rate calculator which determines the rate of return on your real estate property purchase.

 - If you want to find out how long it would take for something to increase by x%, you can use our rule of 72 calculator.
 This tool enables you to check how much time you need to double your investment.